ausseabed/qax/docs/user_manual_qax_MBESGC.rst

 .. autoclass:: ausseabed.mbesgc.lib.mbesgridcheck.DensityCheck

-There are three parameters that can be changed to modify the Density Grid check
+There are two parameters that can be changed to modify the Density Grid check

 ================================================  ====================================
 Parameter                                         Description
 ================================================  ====================================
-Minimum Soundings per node (mspn)                 Value of density node threshold Minimum Soundings per node at percentage (mspna)  Percentage of nodes required to fail Minimum Soundings per node percentage (mspp)      Percentage of nodes required to pass
+Minimum Soundings per node (mspn)                 Value of density node threshold Minimum Soundings per node percentage (mspp)      Percentage of nodes required to pass
 ================================================  ====================================